 Normally the presenting complaint of syncope can be established.
-The primary aim for an ED clinician is then to establish an underlying diagnosis, especially those associated with the potential for rapid clinical deterioration. $^{41,42}$ It is the acute underlying disease that most frequently determines short-term adverse events rather than the syncope itself. $^{43}$ Subsequent management will focus on treating this underlying cause (Figure 5).
-Many (40-45%) non-cardiovascular and some cardiovascular life-threatening underlying conditions are obvious in the ED. $^{44}$ Table 6 lists high-risk features that suggest the presence of a serious underlying cause and low-risk features that suggest a benign underlying cause.
+The primary aim for an ED clinician is then to establish an underlying diagnosis, especially those associated with the potential for rapid clinical deterioration.
+It is the acute underlying disease that most frequently determines short-term adverse events rather than the syncope itself.
+Subsequent management will focus on treating this underlying cause (Figure 5).
+Many (40-45%) non-cardiovascular and some cardiovascular life-threatening underlying conditions are obvious in the ED.
+Table 6 lists high-risk features that suggest the presence of a serious underlying cause.